 The contact information available from delegation logs and local research nurse input was robust enough to ensure that 98% of nudges were disseminated to the respective trial recruiter.
 The protocol deviations for nudging beyond 72 hours were relatively high at 15% but 79% (42/53 cases) were due to unavailability of the SWAT CI who delivered the intervention.
 Therefore, these deviations are potentially avoidable in future trials if the SWAT is conducted by the CTU team managing the host trial with multiple personnel.

 The number of sites available to be randomised to interventions in this factorial trial was fixed and thus a low sample size was a limitation.
 However, 95% of sites randomised were able to run the interventions investigated thus minimising any imprecision in the intention-to-treat analysis.
-The minimisation factors of cluster size and predicted recruitment could arguabl closely correlate thus being considered a single minimisation variable i.e. those centres with higher incidences of hip fractures per year may be better recruiters to this clinical trial due to increased opportunity for recruitment.
+The minimisation factors of cluster size and predicted recruitment could arguably closely correlate thus being considered a single minimisation variable i.e. those centres with higher incidences of hip fractures per year may be better recruiters to this clinical trial due to increased opportunity for recruitment.
 However, from our experience from previous trials within the WHiTE cohort framework there is no obvious relationship between the size of the recruitment population and performance of the recruiting site and thus having this variable as independent variables ensured balanced randomisation groups.

 A weakness of this trial is that there was only one person involved in training and supporting the TPIs and they were also a surgical trainee; thus there is a generalisation issue that others may not be sufficiently motivated or skilled to deliver the training and support or that TPIs may not respond as well to the interventions not being delivered by a peer.
 Consequently, this intervention ought to be replicated in further trials using different personnel to deliver the training and support.